pragmatictesters/Pragmatic-Learning-JMeter-Training/README.md

 ## Course outline
-Following is the high level course outline for the training
+Following is the high level course outline for the training.
 1. JMeter Plugins
 2. File uploading with JMeter
 3. Simulating Throughput